Suspicious Packages Addressed To Joe Biden Found At Delaware Post Offices

-Two suspicious packages addressed to former US Vice President Joe Biden were found in two post offices in Delaware.
+Two suspicious packages addressed to former U.S. Vice President Joe Biden were found in two post offices in Delaware.

 According to Delaware Online, law enforcement officials confirmed on Thursday that the suspicious packages were found in post offices at Lancaster Avenue in Wilmington and Quigley Boulevard in New Castle.